-Adapting to being at home full time can be challenging for everyone.
+Adapting to being at home more can be challenging for everyone.

-Some of us are trying to balance working from home, with home schooling, to also becoming a chef, PE teacher, and filling the gaps of friends.
+Some of us are trying to balance working from home, with child care, to also becoming a chef, PE teacher, and filling the gaps of friends.

 And some of us are finding the time at home lonely and the days long and hard to fill.